yusefmosiah/choir-collective/docs/Deploy_Render_Checklist.md

 ## Performance Monitoring

 - [ ] **Configure Monitoring**:
-  - Set up logging
+  - [ ] Set up logging
-  - Monitor service metrics
+  - [ ] Monitor service metrics
-  - Set up alerts for any issues
+  - [ ] Set up alerts for any issues

-## Future Integration Notes
+## Next Steps: Backend Integration

 - [ ] **Document Integration Points**: Identify where the Python backend will integrate
 - [ ] **Plan API Structure**: Document the API endpoints needed for backend integration
 - [ ] **Update Environment Variables**: List additional variables needed for backend integration

-This checklist ensures the Next.js application is properly deployed and stable before adding the Python backend.
-Refer to Render's documentation for detailed instructions on specific steps.

-Note: Render handles all HTTPS/TLS certificate management and termination automatically.
-Your application only needs to listen on HTTP (port 80), and Render's proxy layer will handle the SSL/TLS termination.
+This checklist shows good progress with the Next.js deployment.
+The focus can now shift to setting up monitoring, continuous deployment, and preparing for backend integration.